rabbitmq/rabbitmq-website/docs/backup.md

 It is better to rely on other disaster recovery solutions, or use a separate standby cluster for disaster recovery.
-[VMware RabbitMQ](https://www.vmware.com/products/rabbitmq.html) offers a number of extensions for warm standby replication to a dedicated disaster recovery cluster.
+[VMware Tanzu RabbitMQ](https://www.vmware.com/products/rabbitmq.html) offers a number of extensions for warm standby replication to a dedicated disaster recovery cluster.